Bathing is a part of every culture across the world.

 Hakusan Onsen

-This sento is located 12 minutes away from Nagoya Station by the Meitetsu train line, situated in a quiet residential area.
-It has 8 types of baths including a central oval shape bath with a nice view of the mural art and an open-air bath with medicinal properties that change every day.
+This sento is situated in a quiet residential area 12 minutes away from Nagoya Station by the Meitetsu train line.
+It has eight types of baths including a central oval bath with a nice view of the mural, and an open-air bath with medicinal properties that change every day.
 It also has a jet massage bath, a cold and electric bath, a sauna, and a steam sauna.
-During winter you can enjoy the Yuzu bath (a citrus fruit) or a natural Cypress bath.
+During winter you can enjoy the Yuzu bath (a bath perfumed with Japanese citrus fruit) or a natural Cypress bath.

 Hakusan Onsen (白山温泉)